ogunlao/ogunlao.github.io/_posts/2020-07-17-breaking-down-ctc-loss.md

 ---

 The Connectionist Temporal Classification is a type of scoring function for the output of neural networks where the input sequence may not align with the output sequence at every timestep.
 It was first introduced in the paper by [Alex Graves et al](https://www.cs.toronto.edu/~graves/icml_2006.pdf) for labelling unsegmented phoneme sequence.
 It has been successfully applied in other classification tasks such as speech recognition, keyword spotting, handwriting recognition, video description.
-It has become an ubiquitous loss for tasks requiring dynamic alignment of input to output.
+These tasks require alignment between the input and output which may not be given.
+Therefore, it has become an ubiquitous loss for tasks requiring dynamic alignment of input to output.
 In this article, we will breakdown the inner workings of the CTC loss computation using the forward-backward algorithm.

+We will not be discussing the decoding methods used during inference such as beam search with ctc or prefix search.
 For an introductory look at CTC, you can read [Sequence Modeling With CTC](https://distill.pub/2017/ctc/) by Awni Hannun.

 Here's what we will cover:

 1. TOC
 {:toc}